-I am a sixth-year Ph.D. candidate and Dean's Dissertation Fellow in the sociology department at the University of Cincinnati.
+I am a seventh-year Ph.D. candidate (previously a Taft Fellow and Graduate School Dean's Fellow) in the sociology department at the University of Cincinnati.
 I am fundamentally a sociologist of social institutions, in that I examine how people navigate institutional policies and cultures, particularly in contentious social fields such as sex education and abortion.
-As a result of my focus on educators, schools, and health care settings, I have developed expertise in the sociology of health, sexuality, education, and reproduction.
+As a result of my focus on educators, schools, and health care settings, I have developed expertise in the sociology of health, reproduction, education, sexuality, and work.

 In my dissertation reserach I examine the challenges of teaching sexual health in K-12 schools by interviewing sex educators across the United States.
 To support my research, I received grant support from the National Science Foundation and from the Kunz Center for Social Research and the Taft Research Center, both at the University of Cincinnati.
 I also received fellowship support from the Graduate School and Taft Research Center at UC, and a national scholarship award from PEO International.